I vote. I vote intelligently and conservatively. Now that I've cleared that up, let's look at this issue.

-During Paul's time, Rome was in serious trouble, financially, politically, socially, and morally.
-One need only do a casual reading of some of Edward Gibbons' Decline and Fall of the Roman Empire to get an idea of the problems that existed.
-Yet none of it is even mentioned in the New Testament.
+During Paul's time, Rome was in serious trouble—financially, politically, socially, and morally.
+One need only do a casual reading of Edward Gibbons' Decline and Fall of the Roman Empire to get a sense of the societal problems that existed.
+Yet the New Testament is woefully anemic in its treatment of the issues existing in the 1st Century.
 There is no call by the apostles for Christians to get out and vote or march in protests.
 None of it.

-Jesus never involved Himself in politics, nor did He try and persuade His followers to do so.
+Jesus avoided the political spotlight (John 2:23-25), nor did He try and persuade His disciples to support any form of human government.
 He said that His kingdom was not of this world.
 (John 18:36) Paul told Christians to live within the laws of the land.
 (Rom 13:1) Christians are to “pray for kings and all who are in authority, so that we may lead a tranquil and quiet life in all godliness and dignity.”
-(1 Tim 2:2) He said that this was God’s desire, but not in order to make the world a better place, but provide an environment where people could receive salvation.
+(1 Tim 2:2) He said that this was God’s desire, but not in order to make the world a better place, but to provide an environment conducive to bringing folks to Christ.
 (1 Tim 2:3, 4)

 In the famous faith chapter of Hebrews 11, the writer speaks of many God-fearing people who shunned this world, preferring the world to come.
 None sought to make it better by marching, waving banners, and shouting for reform.

 It’s a person’s right and privilege to vote, and we should strive to support the principles we believe in.
 But claiming that our salvation is in jeopardy if we don’t vote is rank extremism.
 If you're going to add a political agenda to God's salvation plan, you're inviting His curse.
 (Gal.
 1:8, 9)